maptime/toronto/_posts/2014-07-24-july-meetup.md

 author: rweait
 ---

 Join us Thursday July 24th for the next Maptime Toronto!
-Venue space has been generously donated by Ryerson University's Department of Geography and the Master of Spatial Analysis program.
+Venue space has been generously donated by Ryerson University Library and Archives in association with the Department of Geography and the Master of Spatial Analysis program.

 ### Show and Tell